 Building a Design System Generator from Scratch

-Template marketplaces sell you a fixed set of choices.
-AI agents give you the same choices for free.
-Neither approach produces a design system that is truly yours.
-The third option is procedural generation: using algorithms and a seed value to produce an infinite number of unique, coherent design systems on demand.
-This is how Sailop works under the hood, and this article walks you through building a similar system from scratch.
+The premise: template marketplaces sell you a finite set of choices, AI agents hand you the *same* choices for free, and neither produces a system that is actually yours.
+Procedural generation is the third path — an algorithm plus a seed value yields an unbounded supply of unique, internally coherent design systems.
+That is how Sailop works under the hood.

-If you want the conceptual overview first, read procedural design systems and how Sailop generates infinite palettes.
-If you want to understand why this matters, our article on why every AI-generated website looks the same covers the problem space.
+For the conceptual overview, read procedural design systems and how Sailop generates infinite palettes.
+For the problem this solves, see why every AI-generated website looks the same.
 This article is pure code.

-RGB is the color model most developers know, but it is terrible for procedural generation.
-In RGB, there is no intuitive relationship between #3B82F6 and "a medium-saturated blue."
-Shifting any one channel produces unpredictable visual results.
-You cannot walk through RGB space and get a coherent palette.
+RGB is the model most developers know, and it is useless for generation.
+Nothing about #3B82F6 tells you it is a medium-saturated blue, and nudging a single channel produces unpredictable shifts.
+You cannot walk RGB space and land on a coherent palette.

-HSL (Hue, Saturation, Lightness) solves this.
-Each dimension maps to a perceptual quality:
+HSL maps each dimension to a perceptual quality:

 HSL Color Wheel (simplified):